daniel-bogdoll/deep_generative_models/README.md

 ## Online Pipeline

 The left side of the videos shows the ground truth data from CARLA.
 On the right you see the VAE based reconstructions.
-Videos are accelerated by a factor of 8.
+Videos are accelerated.

 https://user-images.githubusercontent.com/19552411/135649380-de1865eb-b1d5-4852-ad9f-807104dca5a9.mp4